 Hence stability of $A + B_2F_1$ implies $X \cg 0$.
-This enables us to apply the elimination lemma \ref{RS::lem::elimination} in order to remove the full-information controller gain $F$ from the LMI \eqref{SHI::theo::eq::lmi_ofFb}, which yields exactly the third of the inequalities is Theorem \ref{SHI::theo::of}.
-Combined with $X \cg 0$ and \eqref{SHI::theo::eq::lmi_ofFa} this allows us to construct the desired static controller via Theorem \ref{SHI::theo::of}.
+This enables us to apply the elimination lemma \ref{RS::lem::elimination} in order to remove the full-information controller gain $F$ from the LMI \eqref{SHI::theo::eq::lmi_ofFb}, which yields exactly the third of the inequalities in Theorem \ref{SHI::theo::of}.
+Combined with $X \cg 0$ and \eqref{SHI::theo::eq::lmi_ofFa}, this allows us to construct the desired static controller via Theorem \ref{SHI::theo::of}. \end{proof}

-Observe that $A + B_2 F_1$ is stable by construction if the gain $F$ is designed based on Lemma \ref{SHI::lem::full_info}.
-Moreover, note that \eqref{SHI::theo::eq::lmi_ofFb} is exactly the analysis LMI \eqref{SHI::lem::lmi_stab} for the closed-loop system interconnection \eqref{SHI::eq::clF} involving the full-information controller.
-Intuitively, Theorem \ref{SHI::theo::ofF} links the static output-feedback and the full-information design problem with a common Lyapunov matrix $X$.
-Further, note that if we view the gain $F$ as a decision variable in \eqref{SHI::theo::eq::lmi_ofF} then we would even have $\ga_\opt = \ga_F$.
-However, the computation of $\ga_F$ would then be again as troublesome as the determination of $\ga_\opt$ itself.
+Observe that $A + B_2 F_1$ is stable by construction if the gain $F$ is designed based on Lemma \ref{SHI::lem::full_info}, and that \eqref{SHI::theo::eq::lmi_ofFb} exactly is the analysis LMI \eqref{SHI::lem::lmi_stab} for the interconnection \eqref{SHI::eq::clF}.
+Further, note that we even have $\ga_\opt = \ga_F$ if we view the gain $F$ as a decision variable in \eqref{SHI::theo::eq::lmi_ofF}.
+However, this would render the computation of $\ga_F$ as troublesome as that of $\ga_\opt$ itself.

-\begin{remark} The LMIs \eqref{SHI::theo::eq::lmi_ofF} admit a rather particular structure which can potentially be exploited by dedicated LMI solvers such as \cite{WalHan04} instead of relying on generic solvers for semi-definite programs as, e.g., \cite{GahNem97, Mos17, Stu01}.
-In particular, note that under the additional assumption that $\smat{B_1 \\ D_{21}}D_{21}^T = \smat{0 \\ I}$, which is among others a standard assumption in Riccati based $H_\infty$-control \cite{DoyGlo89}, a possible choice for the annihilator $V$ is $\smat{I \\ - D_{21}^TC_2}$.
-Then the LMI \eqref{SHI::theo::eq::lmi_ofFa} even simplifies to a Lyapunov inequality of the form